smartcontractkit/chainlink-starknet/packages-ts/gauntlet-starknet-example/README.md

-# Gauntlet Starknet Commands for Chainlink OCR2 Protocol
+# Gauntlet Starknet Commands for a Sample Contract